bethelslink/PlantCo-Sales-Analysis-on-PowerBI/README.md

 # Plant Co.
-Sales and Profitability Analysis
+Sales and Profitability Performance with PowerBI

 ## Table of Contents